uc-cdis/fence/README.md

 #### Register OAuth Client

-When you want to build an application that uses fence as a login service, or you want to use Gen3 APIs, you should register an OAuth client for this app.
+When you want to build an application that uses Gen3 resources on behalf of user, you should register an OAuth client for this app.
 Fence right now expose client registration via admin CLI because oauth2 client for a Gen3 Commons needs approval from the Commons' sponsors.
 If you are an external developer, you should submit a support ticket.

 As a Gen3 commons administrator, you can run following command for an approved client: